 - What tests does my child need, and why?

 - What’s the diagnosis?
 How do you know?

 - Are there other names for my child’s condition?

 - How is this affecting my child’s body?

 - Which options do you recommend, and why?

 - What are the possible side effects?

 - How long will we need to stay in Seattle, if we live outside the city?

 - How will we know whether the treatment is working?

-- How can our family best support the child’s health and help the child cope with this experience?
+- How can our family best support our child’s health and help our child cope with this experience?

 - What resources are available in the hospital and the community to help us?

 - Will my child be restricted from any activities?